CUHK-USR-Group/Defect-Dataset/README.md

 Here, we concentrate on **VISUAL** defect datasets.

 For ***downloading*** the dataset and corresponding reference papers, just click the name of corresponding dataset in the table below.

-Besides, we have conducted defect inspection in Hong Kong and established our dataset  aiming for infrastructure defects.
-### Self-Established Defect Detection Dataset: CUBIT-Det
-We establish the first high-resolution dataset tailored for large-scale infrastructure defect detection, named CUBIT-Det.
-The dataset comprises $5,527$ visible images with a maximum resolution of $8000\times6000$ captured by the onboard cameras of the UAVs.
-The dataset covers the three most ubiquitous types of infrastructure, including building (65\%), pavement (29\%), and bridge (6\%), and targets for inspecting the three most critical types of surface defect, including crack (82\%), spalling (12\%), and moisture (6\%).
-The high-resolution images are collected from different viewpoints and distances under various illumination conditions, inherently offering more structure context information and model robustness for real-world inspection.
-The sample images from the CUBIT-Det dataset have been showed below.
-The first row of images are crack defects on building surfaces and the second row includes crack defects on pavements (first and second column) and bridges (third and forth column).
-The third row is about spalling, and the forth is about moisture.

 <img src="https://github.com/CUHK-USR-Group/Defect-Dataset/blob/main/sample.png">